ndegheselle/Fantoche-automation/Automation/readme.md

 Supervisor :
 - Select worker based on available, queue size and other worker parameters
-- Directly connect the client to the worker for progression
+- Connect to the redis server to get the server update

 Worker :
 - Register itself on startup